35-year old Kannada scribe succumbs to COVID-19 | Politics

 35-year old Kannada scribe succumbs to COVID-19

-A 35-year old journalist with a Kannada newspaper died due to COVID-19 at a private hospital here, family sources said on Sunday.
-Pavan Hetthur, who tested positive for coronavirus on September 28, breathed his last in the wee hours of Saturday, they said.
+A 35-year old journalist with a Kannada newspaper died due to COVID-19 at a private hospital here on Sunday, family sources said.
+Pavan Hetthur, who tested positive for coronavirus on September 28, breathed his last in the wee hours of Sunday, they said.

 Hetthur was working with Prajavani.
 Deputy Chief Minister Dr C N Ashwath Narayan condoled the demise of the journalist, who is survived by wife and two children "I am deeply pained to hear about the sad demise of Pavan Hetthur at a young age," he said in a message.